HelloTrail® is reader-supported. We may earn a commission, at no additional cost to you, on purchases made from our expert chosen links.

 These materials determine the boot’s weight, breathability, and water resistance.

-Uppers: Uppers comprise the part of boot from the rubber outsole up to the top of the shoe.
-They provide for durability, breathability, and water resistance.
+Uppers: Uppers comprise the part of the boot from the rubber outsole up to the top of the shoe.
+They provide durability, breathability, and water resistance.

 Most boots are designed with synthetic materials, including nylon, mesh, and leather.